History of IPIA and International Activities in the College

 The 1990s began a tumultuous time in Eastern and Central Europe following the collapse of the Soviet Union in December 1991.
 Shortly thereafter,

 David J. Sammons (Professor Emeritus of Agronomy at the University of Florida) stepped into the Director and Associate Dean role, serving from 1993 to 2006.
 During his tenure, Dean Sammons served on the Boards of all of the CRSPs at various points and was instrumental in enhancing Purdue's reputation as a CRSP leader.
 Within IPIA, an important initiative during those years was an effort to develop a global perspective within the Extension dimension of the Land Grant mission.
-As part of that effort, the College established a permanent position that was jointly-supported by IPIA and the Office of Extension.
-This individual worked with county Extension educators presenting workshops and seminars on how a global dimension might fit with county activities and priorities.
+As part of that effort, the College established a permanent position that remains jointly-supported by IPIA and the Office of Extension.
+This individual works with county Extension educators presenting workshops and seminars on how a global dimension might fit with county activities and priorities.
 This novel effort attracted widespread attention nationally and was discussed with Extension leadership in other parts of the United States as a model for globalizing Extension within the principal domestic mission of the program.
 It also widened the global perspective of the Land Grant mission beyond the standard efforts in teaching and research.
 Building on this initiative, in the 1990s, IPIA administered a Farmer-to-Farmer program in the former Soviet Republics that resulted in 36 Indiana agriculturists travelling to Belarus, Kazakhstan, Russia, and Tajikistan to provide technical training to farmers.
 In Poland, Purdue worked with the Agricultural Universities of Krakow, Poznan, and Warsaw to develop programs that they could offer to their students, create exchanges between Purdue and Polish students, and form methods of agricultural extension.
-Institution building also occurred at several agricultural universities in Lithuania on a smaller scale than in Poland.
+Institution strengthening also occurred at several agricultural universities in Lithuania on a smaller scale than in Poland.
 This also was a period of rapid growth in undergraduate study abroad in the College of Agriculture, with key involvement by Mike Stitsworth and Linda Vallade.

 The College of Agriculture Study Abroad Program began in 1993 with a program in Ukraine.
 Grants from USIA and USDA initially funded exchanges, not only with Ukraine but also with Hungary, followed by Russia.
 USDA also funded an early exchange program with Japan.
 This helped establish the culture of study abroad within the College and these initial programs were quickly followed with programs in France, Ireland and Sweden.
 In Honduras, Robert (Bob) O'Neil (former Professor of Entomology) began to lay a foundation for the College of Agriculture's relationship with Zamorano University, the Pan-American School of Agriculture.
 With the support of USDA, Prof. O'Neil organized a group from the College of Agriculture to work with Peace Corps volunteers at Zamorano, and subsequently organized a visit, which was led by then Dean of the College of Agriculture, Vic Lechtenberg (Special Assistant to the President at Purdue), and included -- among others --